 MVNU to host OMEA District 10 Honor Bands

-The day will feature a morning of instruction for both bands and will culminate with a final concert at 3:30 p.m. in the R.R.
-Hodges Chapel/Auditorium on the MVNU campus.
+The day will include a morning of instruction for both bands and will culminate with a final concert at 3:30 p.m. in the R.R.
+Hodges Chapel Auditorium on the MVNU campus.
 The concert is free and open to the public.
-Face masks are strongly encouraged for the performance.